8th TSC SGM is first NCO recognized with top Army logistician award

 |0

-This work, 8th TSC SGM is first NCO recognized with top Army logistician award, by SGT Nickson Schenk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 8th TSC SGM is first NCO recognized with top Army logistician award, by SGM Nathan Hoskins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT